Saint Stefan Church, Ottawa

 Email: svestenik@svetistefan.ca

-The Parish of Saint Stefan in Ottawa gathers local Orthodox Serbs.
+The Saint Stefan Church in Ottawa is a parish around around which Orthodox Serbs gather.
 In addition to the city of Ottawa, the parish also includes surrounding towns such as Gatineau, Kanata, Orleans, Hawkesbury and other smaller towns in the vicinity of Ottawa.
-The parish was founded in 1976 with the blessing of the late Bishop of Eastern America and Canada Dr. Sava (Vukovic).
-At that time, the parish was served by the then-Montreal priest Fr.
+The parish was founded on January 9, 1976, with the blessing of the late Bishop of Eastern America and Canada Dr. Sava (Vukovic).
+Since that time, the parish has been served by the then Montreal priest, Fr.
 Krsto Rikic.
-The Church and School Congregation ceased operations in 1978, and in 1988, Bishop of Canada Georgije restored it and appointed Fr.
+The Church and School Congregation ceased operations in 1978, and in 1988, the Bishop of Canada Georgije, restored it and appointed Fr.
 Nikodim Pribojan as the parish priest of Ottawa, who began to serve regularly in the Bukovina Church.
 In June 1990, Fr.
 Vasa Pejovic arrived as a priest in Ottawa, and he served in the chapel on Dominion Avenue.
 In December 1991, he was replaced by Fr.
 Milutin Veljko.
-Father Milutin left the parish in September 1993, and the parish was then again served by Fr.
+Fr.
+Milutin left the parish in September 1993, and then the parish was again served by Fr.
 Krsto Rikic, who came from Montreal on Saturdays to perform services.
+The parish was without a permanent priest for some time, and in December 1995, Bishop Georgije appointed Fr.
+Zarko Mirkovic from Ottawa as the parish priest, who began renovating the building at 3662 Albion Road.
+With the help of the parishioners, the building was given the appearance of a church.
+A small dome was built on the church and an iconostasis and altar was made inside the church.
+Fr.
+Zarko served the parish until November 19, 2001, when he retired.
+After the death of Fr.
+Zarko Mirkovic, Fr.
+Radmilo Gardovic was appointed as the parish priest of Ottawa, and he served until March 2005, when a new priest, Fr.
+Aleksandar Gujanicic, arrived.